SCL-Project/Tokenization/P2P Lending/Backend_Samuel/p2p-backend/readme.md

 To run the application just start the backend as usual.

-# Implement the backend into the frontend
+# Implement the frontend into the backend
-Go to p2p-frontend-poc/src/auth and open the register.js and the login.js file.
+Go to p2p-frontend-poc/src/auth and open the register.js file.

+## Frontend:
+In the register file you can add more fields in the return area, just copy a already existing "FormGroup" and change the name of the field.
+Important is to add the data that is created by the new field to the Register function.
+Therefore add the name of the field to the other variables on line 13.

+## Backend:
+open the databaseIndex.js file. on line 82, in the register route, add the new created value to the const. on line 102 and 105 the Database Query has to be adjusted. (dont forget to make sure, that there is a column for the new entry in the Database)